-The following performance graph shows the cumulative return from June 30, 2004 (when the initial public offering for the Company was completed) to the end of fiscal 2009 (March 31, 2009) for the common shares of the Company (assuming reinvestment of dividends) compared to the S&P/TSX Composite Index.
-The graph and table show what a \$100 investment in the index and the Company's common shares, made on June 30, 2004, would be worth at the end of fiscal 2009.
+The following performance graph shows the cumulative return for the five most recently completed fiscal years (from April 1, 2005 to March 31, 2010) for the common shares of the Company (assuming reinvestment of dividends) compared to the S&P/TSX Composite Index.
+The graph and table show what a \$100 investment in the index and the Company's common shares, made on April 1, 2005, would be worth at the end of fiscal 2010.

 Compensation levels for the NEOs are generally consistent with the trend in total return on investment charted in the performance graph.
 However, there is generally a lag between a change in total return and the corresponding change in compensation levels.
 As an example, the total return on investment was 103.4% year-over-year at the end of fiscal 2006 but only 8.2% year-over-year at the end of fiscal 2007.
 It declined 54.2% year-over-year at the end of fiscal 2008.
-The decrease in the CEO's total compensation year-over-year of 10.0% for fiscal 2008 and a further 46.4% reflected that trend of slowing or declining growth.
+The decrease in the CEO's total compensation year-over-year of 10.0% for fiscal 2008 and a further 46.4% for fiscal 2009 reflected that trend of slowing or declining growth and the increase of 44.0% for fiscal 2010 reflected the increased growth for that year.
 The Corporate Governance and Compensation Committee uses a broader analysis than total return on investment in determining the annual compensation of the Company's executive officers.